astropy/photutils/docs/photutils/detection.rst

 of the same source.
-The segmentation procedure implemented in photutils is called the threshold method, where detected sources must have a minimum number of connected pixels that are each greater than a specified threhold value in an image.
+The segmentation procedure implemented in photutils is called the threshold method, where detected sources must have a minimum number of connected pixels that are each greater than a specified threshold value in an image.
 The threshold is usually defined at some multiple of the background standard deviation (sigma) above the background.
 The image can also be filtered before thresholding to smooth the noise and maximize the detectability of